 - 1. Log into your institutional SWEET using your current password. - 2.
-Click the Change Password link at the top of the page. - 3.
+Click Change Password. - 3.
 A repository login dialog appears.
 Log in to the repository with your current credentials. - 4.
 The Change Password dialog appears.
 Type your current password.
 Type a new password (twice).
 Click Submit to save the new password or Reset Form to clear the fields.